Latest on the spread of coronavirus around the world

 - Civil liberties activists asked Israel's Supreme Court on Thursday to suspend cellphone monitoring put in place under emergency regulations.

-- Turkey has sent 500,000 test kits to the United States at their request, its health minister said on Thursday.
+- Turkey has sent 500,000 test kits to the United States at their request.

 - Jordan's army on Thursday sealed off the capital from the rest of the country as the kingdom puts its ten million inhabitants under a lockdown, witnesses and officials said.